urielcaire/jbility/README.md

 These functions make it easier to view a page's content.

 #Example
 To see a simple page with jBility working, download or clone jBility project and move it to your localhost and then just access it.
+Or see now in [JQueryScript](http://www.jqueryscript.net/demo/jQuery-Plugin-For-Better-Page-Accessibility-Readability-jbility/ "jBility demo").

 #Installation
 1 Download or clone jBility project and copy the **jbility.js** file to YOUR project folder.
 Reference it in your HTML.